-TASTESHere's what Rick and Mark have to say about some wines that they have tasted recently....
+TASTESHere's we have to say about some wines that we have tasted....

 Pinot Noir 1999

 [Mark says:] The sights, the sounds... the smells - of a true Pinot!
 Candy, caramel and that esential smell of GRAPE greet one's senses.
 I particularly enjoyed this '99 Tasmanian with a mouthful of milk-fed veal and mozzarella (courtesy of Cafe des Artistes in Central) as it amplified the sweetness and remained unwitherd by a sassy Provencale salsa.
 Hailing from Southern Tasmania - sone of the world's most southern and therefore cool-climate vineyards - the fruit is abundant in palate and classy in the finish.
 (Classy and sassy!)
 With its balanced mouthfeel and restrained tannins/oak, I would drink this luscious red anytime, and the pricetage makes it (almost) possible!
 Though drinkable now with a good decanting, Wellington's Pinot is a tad young.